First recorded by The Who (1969).

 First recorded by The O’Jays (1973).

-From the wiki: “‘Now That We Found Love’ (also known as ‘Now That We’ve Found Love’) was written by Kenneth Gamble and Leon Huff, and was first recorded by The O’Jays in 1973 for their album Ship Ahoy.
-Cover versions have included a reggae-flavored dance hit by Third World, in 1977, and a worldwide breakthrough rap hit for Heavy D in 1991.”
+From the wiki: “‘Now That We Found Love’ (also known as ‘Now That We’ve Found Love’) was written by Kenneth Gamble and Leon Huff (‘If You Don’t Know Me By Now’, ‘Me and Mrs. Jones’, ‘Love Train’), and was first recorded by The O’Jays in 1973 for their album Ship Ahoy.

 First recorded by Jerry Butler (1969).